Can Dogs Have Apple Cider Vinegar? Uses, Benefits & Risks

 If you do decide to use ACV, it should always be diluted.
 It is highly acidic and could burn your dog’s digestive tract and cause stomach trouble, particularly diarrhea.
 And while ACV is known to help with digestion, it could also cause gastric ulcers.

-When giving your dog apple cider vinegar, observe her carefully.
-If she really doesn’t like it, don’t continue to feed it to her.
+When giving your dog apple cider vinegar, observe her.
+If she doesn’t like it, don’t continue to feed it to her.

 While there are many claims about how apple cider vinegar is good for you and your dog, and as long as you don’t expect it to be a miracle cure-all, it does have some good health benefits.
 Any claims that ACV can cure cancer or cause massive weight loss are incorrect…you know the saying, if it sounds too good to be true, it probably is.

-Many experts believe that overall, we should avoid giving dogs apple cider vinegar at all, but as long as your dog is healthy, and you’ve discussed the possibilities with your vet, a small amount of diluted ACV should be okay over a short period of time.
+Many experts believe that overall, we should avoid giving dogs apple cider vinegar at all, but as long as your dog is healthy, and you’ve discussed the possibilities with your vet, a small amount of diluted ACV should be okay over a short period.
 If you’re concerned about your dog’s health, always follow your vet’s advice to keep your dog healthy and happy.